Noeda/rllama/README.md

 ```

 Right now it seems to use around ~25 gigabytes of memory for 7B and around ~50
 gigabytes for 13B.
-If you don't use OpenCL, then all parameters are cast to
+If you don't use OpenCL, then internally all parameters are
-32-bit floats.
+cast to 32-bit floats.

 You can use `--temperature`, `--top-p` and `--top-k` to adjust token sampler
 settings.

-# Future plans
+# Notes and future plans

 This is a hobby thing for me so don't expect updates or help.

 * Some other CPU implementations use quantization to reduce the size of weights
+  and generally speed up everything a lot.
 * Put some of the operations on the OpenCL GPU/CPU.
 I've made some initial
-  OpenCL code but it is not used in the transformer loop yet.
-The CPU OpenCL
+  OpenCL code for matrix multiplications but the performance is not competetive
-  improves my own AVX2 code by like 100% and massively so on GPU although I am
-  also like 20x slower than equivalent operation on PyTorch on the same GPU.
+  with frameworks like PyTorch on GPU.
 * I've heard there is some thing called Tensor Cores on nVidia GPUs.
 Not
   accessible with OpenCL.
 But might be accessible on Vulkan with a an
   extension.
 * More sophisticated token sampling.
 I saw on Hackernews some comments how the
-  samplers are kinda garbage and you can get much better results with good
+  samplers included in Facebook's reference code are kinda garbage and you can
-  defaults and things like repetition penalty.
+  get much better results with good defaults and things like repetition
+  penalty.
 * There is an initial start-up time as the program has to pass through the
   initial prompt.
 I don't know if this start-up time can be eliminated
   completely but it could be cached on disk.
 Use cases like having a standard
   prompt to prime the text generation that you reuse many times.
+* Stanford released some instruct-finetuned LLaMA-7B, once I find the weights
+  then I'd like to try make a chat-like command-line interface.

 # Benchmarks